MSEdgeExplainers

 Proposed Approach

 The Web Haptics API uses a predefined list of effects with an optional intensity parameter, without exposing raw waveform authoring or low-level parameters like duration, sharpness, or ramp.
 Developers request a named effect, and the user agent maps it to the closest native capability (which may be a generic pattern if OS or hardware support is lacking).
 To minimize fingerprinting risks, the API does not currently allow developers to query haptics-capable hardware or available waveforms.
-Instead, haptics will be sent to the last input device if haptics-capable.

 Both the imperative and declarative paths share the same effect vocabulary.